Fortified by euro, Finns take bailouts on the chin

 “When talking to the industrial sector or entrepreneurs, they say they’ve been very satisfied with the stability the euro has provided,” he said after parliament voted to approve a rescue plan for Spanish banks.

-Timo Soini, head of the anti-euro opposition group, the Finns Party, hopes the tide will turn in his favor.
+Timo Soini, head of the anti-euro opposition group, the Finns Party, hopes the tide will turn in his favour.
 He has asked the finance ministry to study how Finland might exit the euro.

 He can find some encouragement in opinion surveys.